Facts About Jewish Settlements in the West Bank

 Following Israel’s resounding victory over the Arab armies in the Six-Day War, strategic concerns led both of Israel’s major political parties - the Labor and Likud - to support and establish settlements at various times.
 The first settlements were built by Labor governments from 1968 to 1977, with the explicit objective to secure a Jewish majority in key strategic regions of the West Bank - such as the Tel Aviv-Jerusalem corridor - that was the scene of heavy fighting in several of the Arab-Israeli wars.
 In 1968, only five sparsely populated settlements existed beyond the Green Line.

 The second wave of settlement construction began with the 1968 occupation of the Park Hotel in Hebron, a city with a long, rich Jewish history dating back to biblical times that had only been interrupted by a massacre of Jewish residents by Arabs in 1929.
 During Passover 1968, Rabbi Moshe Levinger and his wife, Miriam, rented a hotel for ten days in the center of Hebron and invited 30 families to stay with them.
-In 1971, the government relocated them to Kiryat Arba, a former military base on the edge of the city.
+In 1971, the government relocated them to Kiryat Arba, a former military base on the city’s edge.

-A third group of Jews, who are today considered “settlers,” moved to the West Bank primarily for economic reasons; that is, the government provided financial incentives to live there, and the towns were close to their jobs.
+Today, a third group of Jews, considered “settlers,” moved to the West Bank primarily for economic reasons: the government provided financial incentives to live there, and the towns were close to their jobs.
 In recent years, many of these Jews have come from more religious communities because of housing shortages in places such as Bnei Brak and Jerusalem.
 An estimated 118,000 ultra-Orthodox Jews now live in settlements such as Beitar Illit and Modi’in Illit.

-Though the media and Israel’s detractors have falsely suggested that Israel has been building settlements for years when not a single new settlement was approved by the government for 25 years until March 30, 2017.
+However, the media and Israel’s detractors have falsely suggested that Israel has been building settlements for years when not a single new settlement was approved by the government for 25 years until March 30, 2017.
 On that date, the Israeli Security Cabinet gave their unanimous approval to begin the construction of a new settlement near Shiloh.
 The decision was decades in the making, finally prompted by an Israeli Supreme Court decision that forced the government to evacuate the settlement of Amona, which was illegally built on private Palestinian land.
 Prime Minister Benjamin Netanyahu promised the Jewish residents a new town would be built for them.
-Under the agreement, 222 acres of land near Eli were declared state land, and 2,000 new housing units were approved for construction in the new settlement area.
-Construction on the new settlement, to be called Amichai, began on July 12, 1017.
+Under the agreement, 222 acres of land near Eli were declared state land and 2,000 new housing units were approved for construction in the new settlement area.
+Construction on the new settlement, Amichai, began on July 12, 2017.

-The estimate for the Jewish population in 129 West Bank settlements at the beginning of January 2024 was 517,407, roughly 5% of Israel’s total population.
+The estimate for the Jewish population in 147 West Bank communities, including 13 new ones, as of April 2026, was 541,085, roughly 5% of Israel’s total population.
 This figure excludes 340,000 residents of the Old City and 22 surrounding communities that the international community considers part of the West Bank.
-Critics suggest these figures imply territorial compromise with the Palestinians is impossible.
-This may now be true as the number and distribution of the Jewish population is such that it will be difficult, if not impossible, to remove the number of settlers in the area genuinely envisioned (before the Trump plan) for a Palestinian state.
+Critics suggest these figures imply that territorial compromise with the Palestinians is impossible.
+This may now be true as the number and distribution of the Jewish population are such that it will be difficult, if not impossible, to remove the number of settlers in the area genuinely envisioned (before the Trump plan) for a Palestinian state.

 The overall area in dispute is very small.
-According to one organization critical of settlements, the built-up areas constitute only 1.7% of the West Bank.
-That is less than 40 square miles.
-Even if you add the unbuilt areas falling within the municipal boundaries of the settlements, the total area is only 152 square miles.
+According to one organization critical of settlements, the built-up areas constitute only 1.7% of the West Bank or less than 40 square miles.
+Even if you add the unbuilt regions within the settlements’ municipal boundaries, the total area is only 152 square miles.

 Outposts

 Outposts are settlements typically constructed by a handful of people without government authorization.
 In 2003, President George W. Bush asked Israel to remove illegal outposts as part of the road map for peace.
-Israel subsequently removed some outposts; however, in February 2017, the Knesset passed the Regularization Law, which legalized outposts, including those built on private Palestinian land (after providing compensation to the owners).
+Israel subsequently removed some outposts; however, in February 2017, the Knesset passed the Regularization Law, which legalized outposts, including those built on private Palestinian land (after compensating the owners).

 On September 15, 2019, the Israeli government legalized the outpost of Mevo’ot Yericho in the Jordan Valley.
-The attorney general said a transitional government could not do this so it will not become official until a government coalition is formed.
+The attorney general said a transitional government could not do this, so it would not become official until a government coalition was formed.
 This would be the sixth official settlement since the Oslo Accords, following Havat Gilad (2018), Amichai (2017), Bruchin (2012), Sansana (2012), and Rechelim (2012).

 On June 27, 2024, Israel legalized five towns – Avitar, Sde Ephraim, Givat Assaf, Hatz, and Adorim.